Running SSIS Integration Toolkit on the Cloud

 • SSIS has been mostly considered an on-premises only solution, which carries a legacy tag whenever a discussion is brought up about modern cloud integration.
 With its availability on ADF v2, SSIS becomes a first-class integration offering that brings all its power and flexibility to the cloud.

-• Running integration software on cloud means that you have the closest proximity to the application server that you might integrate with.
+• Running integration software on the cloud means that you have the closest proximity to the application server that you might integrate with.
 Giving an example, if your integration involves writing data to Microsoft Dynamics 365, you want your integration software to be as close as possible to the Dynamics 365 server as the network latency plays a significant role in affecting your integration performance.
 With the ability to pick whichever data center that your Azure-SSIS Integration Runtime (IR) resides, you have the opportunity to pick an instance that has the lowest possible network latency to your Dynamics 365 online server which offers the best possible reading and writing performance.

 Prerequisites